2025/26 Annual Report

 Peace of Mind in Action

-Bob, one of our long-standing clients, generously offered to share how much Victoria Lifeline has meant to him over the years.
-As a user of our Mobile On the Go service – which works both inside and outside the home – Bob values the freedom and reassurance it provides.
+Helen, a long-time client, generously offered to share how much Victoria Lifeline has meant to her over the years.
+As a user of our HomeSafe with Fall Detection service, Helen values the freedom and reassurance it provides.

 Volunteers Are The Very Heart of Victoria Lifeline